markjnkim/es_mod/02-css/content/lesson-4-queries.md

   - **Print**: Applies the rule only when the page is printed or displayed in print preview.

 - **Logical Operator**: A term that can be used to create more complex media queries by combining conditions.
 In the example above, by saying `screen and (max-width: 900px)` we are saying that this media query should apply to screen media and only when the width of that screen is under 900 pixels.
-The `and` operator is the most prevalent but there are others like `not` and `only`, which are used in more specific cases.
+The `and` operator is the most prevalent but there are others such as `not` and `only`, which are used in more specific cases.
 [Read more about logical operators](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Logical_operators)

-- **Media Features**: On top of setting the Media Type, we can also set up other conditions for the media query to be applied by specifying a property at a certain value.
+- **Media Features**: We can also use style characteristics of the browser window to set conditions for our media queries as well.
 For example, we can have a media query be applied when the device is a `screen` and the `max-width` of the page is 900px.
 This means if the page is being viewed on a digital screen and the screen is under 900px, the media query will be applied.
 If the content is being viewed on a screen 901px or above, the media query will be ignored.

-> URKEL SAYS: Ever wonder why printing an article doesn't include all of the advertisements or unnecessary content and just the article itself?
+> **Urkel Says:** Ever wonder why printing an article doesn't include all of the advertisements or unnecessary content and just the article itself?
 That site uses media queries to hide all of those extraneous elements when printing using the `print` media type!

 Notice how all of the style rules we want to apply in this media query are contained in the media query's brackets `{ }`?
 It's almost like we're creating a stylesheet within the stylesheet, and that second stylesheet will only come into play when the media query's conditions are met.
 That is actually exactly what's happening, and with proper organization we can use these to have our site look different at any screen size we need.